-The Program has a full time, year-round coordinator and two part-time seasonal assistants.
+The Program has a part-time, year-round coordinator and two part-time seasonal assistants.
 Positions for summer interns also are available.
 And, we work with a lot of volunteers—collectively known as the Beautification Brigade and recognized by their colorful bright orange shirts and baseball caps.

 Can anyone volunteer with Beautification?

-Yes, we have volunteers from the community, student groups, special interest groups, youth groups, ESL classes from BOCES.
-You can download applications and screening release forms here.
+Yes!
+We have volunteers from the community, student groups, special interest groups, youth groups, ESL classes from BOCES.
+You can download applications and screening release forms the website.
 There are trainings for volunteers every year before the season gets busy, but volunteers can join anytime.
 Get volunteer applications here.

 Do you grow native plants?

 Yes, we do.
-See the plant lists for each site and look for the (N) symbol.
-In addition, we have a Pollinator habitat garden and a certified Monarch Waystation garden.
+We make an effort to grow and include native and pollinator plants for our in-ground plantings, mostly with perennials.
+In addition, we have a Pollinator habitat garden and helped establish a Monarch Waystation garden.

 What are the tall tropical plants on the Commons?

 They are called Canna (not Canna Lilies).
 We are now mostly growing dwarf varieties—Canna Cannova and Canna Toucan.
 The tallest ones with multi-colored leaves are Tropicanna Canna.
 They form large tuberous roots that we dig each fall and store in a nearby basement.
-They are not winter hardy to stay in the ground here.
+Canna are not winter hardy to stay in the ground in our climate.
 Contact us in the fall for Canna giveaways if you would like to grow some of these!